Bulk Fermentation

 The primary rise of bread dough after mixing, where yeast or starter ferments the dough as a single mass before shaping.

 Bulk fermentation (also called the first rise, bulk proof, or pointage) is the stage after mixing where the entire batch of dough ferments together as one mass before being divided and shaped.
-It is the most important step in bread making — the stage where flavor, structure, and texture are built.
+It's the most important step in bread making, the stage where flavor, structure, and texture are built.

-During bulk fermentation, three processes happen simultaneously: yeast produces gas (making the dough rise), bacteria and yeast create flavor compounds (organic acids, alcohols, esters), and the gluten network matures (giving the dough strength and elasticity).
+During bulk fermentation, yeast produces gas (making the dough rise), bacteria and yeast create flavor compounds (organic acids, alcohols, esters), and the gluten network matures (giving the dough strength and elasticity).
 Getting bulk fermentation right means getting your bread right.

 What happens during bulk fermentation